hhandika/ullar/README.md

 | Data cleaning                       | [SEGUL](https://www.segul.app/)                    |
 | Summary statistics (in development) | [SEGUL](https://www.segul.app/)                    |

-> NOTE: Summary statistics and other data cleaning feature is under development, but you can install SEGUL separately.
+> NOTE: Summary statistics and other data cleaning features are under development, but you can install SEGUL separately.
 > Check out SEGUL documentation [here](https://www.segul.app/)

 You can check if you have the dependencies installed by running the following commands: